campaniguido/California-road-map-analysis/README.md

 them.
 Each element is called node.
 If two node are linked together there will be an edge.
 Essentially, a graph G= (V, L) is a combination of these two sets; a set V of N nodes and a set L of E links connecting the corresponding nodes.
-The next step is to define the adjacency matrix A (NxN), in which aij=1.If there is a link between vertices i and j, otherwise, aij=0.
-Please note in this report only unweighted and undirected graph are taken into account.

 In order to classify the nodes in a graph is it important to study the connection among them and how to get from one to another.
 So a walk is the sequence of all nodes and edges between 2 nodes and a path is a walk with all distinct nodes and links.
 Instead a closed path is called cycle.

-In this report a first analysis of the graph has been made using the definition of degree, centrality of a node, closeness centrality and clustering coefficient.
+The features taken into account inreport a first analysis of the graph has been made using the definition of degree, centrality of a node, closeness centrality and clustering coefficient.
 Degree
 The degree k of th node v is the number of edges adjacent to it.